Incorporation into the Handmaids of the Sacred Heart of Jesus takes place gradually.

 The application process is not meant to be intimidating.
 In fact, we hope it is just the opposite.
 The application process is a time for a woman to examine her spiritual journey and rejoice at God’s providence in her life.

 If the applicant has not made a “Come and See” live-in experience during her discernment, she will do it as part of the application process.
 This live-in experience is a time for the aspiring Handmaid to live in community and participate in the prayer and ministry of the Handmaids.
-This time lasts at least one month and is an integral part of determining whether the applicant is called to our lifestyle.
+This time lasts around one month and is an integral part of determining whether the applicant is called to our lifestyle.

 Phase 3: Postulancy